priyank766/Different-Types_of_RAG/README.md

 1.  **Ingest the data:**
     Before running the app for the first time, you need to process the PDFs and create a vector index.

-    --data->paths of docs you want to add
+    data->paths of docs you want to add

     ```bash
     python ingest.py